play-with-go/play-with-go/_posts/2020-11-08-retract-module-versions_go116_en.markdown

 ```
 {:data-command-src="Y2QgL2hvbWUvZ29waGVyL2dvcGhlcgpnbyBnZXQge3t7LlBST1ZFUkJ9fX1AdjAuMi4wCmdvIHJ1biAuCg=="}

 Oops!
-That doesn't look right.
-Looks like we made a mistake with the changes in `v0.2.0`.
-You can
+That doesn't look right: the proverb should read _"Concurrency is **not** parallelism."_ Looks like you made a
-surely publish a new version of the `proverb` module to correct the mistake, but can you be sure nobody will
+mistake with the changes in `v0.2.0`.
+You can surely publish a new version of the `proverb`
-ever depend on this broken version?
+module to correct the mistake, but how can you prevent your users from depending on this broken version?

 Module retraction to the rescue.

 ### Retracting module versions

 A module author can retract a version of a module by adding a `retract` directive to the `go.mod` file.
 The `retract`
 directive simply lists retracted versions.
+The `go` command reads retractions from the highest release version of the
+module.

-To retract `v0.2.0` of the `proverb` module, you will publish `v0.3.0`.
+To retract `v0.2.0` of the `proverb` module, you will therefore publish
-This new version will also fix the bug we found in `v0.2.0`.
+`v0.3.0`.
+This new version will also fix the bug you found in `v0.2.0`.

 Return to the `proverb` module: